apache/flink/docs/dev/libs/cep.md

     </tr>
 </table>

-And apply the skip strategy to a pattern by calling:
+Then apply the skip strategy to a pattern by calling:

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">